sboucher/rails-angular-bootstrap-seed/README.md

 rails-angular-bootstrap-seed
 ============================

-This is a project seed with Rails 4, Angularjs 1.1.4 and Twitter Bootstrap
+The goal of this project is to provide a seed app structure for a stack including Rails 4, Angularjs 1.1.4 and Twitter Bootstrap.

 ## What's in it